ombulabs/blog/_posts/2016-01-22-let-vs-instance.markdown

 end
 ```

-And the setup with `let` like this:
+And the setup with `let` would look like this:

 ```ruby
 RSpec.describe User, type: :model do